okason97/Not-Real-Estate-Agent/README.md

 ## 📁 Project Structure

+- `agent.ipynb`: Notebook to try the agents
+- `frontend.py`: Serves the interactive frontend
+- `app/`: Directory containing the agents and the API code
-- `main.py`: Entry point of the application
+  - `main.py`: Contains the FastAPI behaivour
+  - `src/`: Directory containing the source code
-- `scraper.py`: Contains the `ZonaPropScrapper` class for web scraping
+    - `scraper.py`: Contains the `Scrapper` classes for web scraping
+    - `graph.py`: Contains the graph building logic
-- `models.py`: Pydantic models for data validation
+    - `models.py`: Loads the LLM model
-- `agents/`: Directory containing specialized agents
-  - `url_agent.py`: Converts natural language to ZonaProp URLs
-  - `analysis_agent.py`: Analyzes property data
-  - `recommendation_agent.py`: Generates property recommendations
+    - `nodes.py`: Contains the agentic nodes of the graph
+    - `state.py`: Contains the internal state of the graph

 ## 🔧 Customization

 You can customize the application by:

 1. Modifying the prompt templates in each agent
-2. Extending the scraper to collect information from other sites
+2. Extending the scraper to collect information from other sites by subclassing `Scrapper`
 3. Extending the scraper to collect additional property details
 4. Adjusting the analysis criteria based on your preferences

 ## 📊 Future Improvements

 - [ ] Implement historical price tracking and other useful information for the analysis agent
-- [ ] Create a web interface for easier interaction
 - [ ] Add visualization tools for property comparisons
 - [ ] Support for additional property listing websites
 - [ ] Add an image processing gent to include visual information